mihigoanaja/stylemate/README.md

 ## Getting Started

-To get started with Stylemate, simply include the CSS file in your project and start using the utility classes in your HTML.
+To get started with stylemate, simply include the CSS file in your project and start using the utility classes in your HTML.

 ### Quick Start
-1. **Download** the latest version of Stylemate from the [releases page](https://github.com/your-username/Stylemate/releases).
+1. **Download** the latest version of stylemate from the [releases page](https://github.com/mihigoanaja/stylemate/releases).
 2. **Include** the CSS file in your HTML:
     ```html
     <link rel="stylesheet" href="css/STYLEMATE-1.0.0.min.css">
     ```
-3. **Start building** your web page using the utility classes provided by Stylemate.
+3. **Start building** your web page using the utility classes provided by stylemate.

 ### Example
-Here's a simple example of how to use Stylemate:
+Here's a simple example of how to use stylemate:

 ```html
 <!DOCTYPE html>